xsuite/xsuite/docs/xobjexample.rst

 .. contents:: Table of Contents
     :depth: 4

+Xobjects provides low-level functionalities to the other Xsuite packages, allowing to use the same code on different platforms (CPU and GPU).

 Data management
 ===============

+The following example shows how to use Xobjects to allocate and manipulate date in the memory of the computing platform (CPU or GPU)

 Definition of a simple data structure class
 -------------------------------------------

+A Xobjects data structure can be defined as follows:

 .. code-block:: python